|

 0 Comments

+The piece addresses 4 challenges I encountered and my advice for overcoming them to successfully run a postdoc network.
+Additionally, the piece shares my reflections of engaging in professional service at an early career stage.
+You can read it here.
 In my role as Spokesperson of Max Planck PostdocNet I was invited to speak on the WissZeitVG for the German Scholars' Organization.
 You can read a recap of our session here.

 Watch here the Welcome Session of the German Scholars' Organization Conference To Be Honest on the Future of Academia.
 It was a pleasure to be part of this session!
 This year PostdocNet celebrated five years as a network in the Max Planck Society.
 I had the amazing opportunity to interview President Cramer on all things postdocs!
 We premiered this interview at our General Meeting in Göttingen.
 I was absolutely delighted to present at the workshop Glimpses of the Invisible: Visualizing the Principles of Nature Before the Rise of Modernity at the University of Messina.
 A special thank you to Nicola Polloni for the invitation.
 It was a fantastic workshop and I enjoyed presenting my research on Philipp Jakob Hartmann and his dissections and illustrations of 'unnatural' kidney shapes.